goksinan/goksinan.github.io/_pages/about.md

 ---
 Bio:

-I have over 6 years of experience developing neural interfaces for neuroprosthetic applications.
-For my PhD research, I built an automated data and video acquisition system to collect electrophysiological signals from freely moving rats.
-I used predictive models to analyze the relationship between the signals descending from the brain and the forelimb muscle activities.
-Currently, I am helping our team to develop a custom-made recording and stimulation implant for transcranial electrical stimulation (tES) on rats.
-One of my responsibilities is to apply machine learning techniques to our data to gain insights into the effects of tES on cerebellum activity.
+Research engineer with over 6 years of experience in data collection and analysis.
+Experience in the stages of data lifecycle (acquisition, storage, wrangling, analysis, and publishing).
+In-depth knowledge of digital signal processing, machine learning and predictive modeling, and exposure to statistical analysis techniques.

-Highlighted skills: ability to gather and interpret information, learn quickly, analyze data, manage a project, communicate with peers, present ideas, and think in an innovative and creative manner.
+Ability to gather and interpret information, learn quickly, make sense of data, manage a project, communicate with peers, present ideas, and think in an innovative and creative manner.

+MATLAB, Labview, Python, Numpy, Scipy, Matplotlib, Plotly, Bokeh, Scikit-learn, Scikit-image, OpenCV, R, Git, GitHub, GitHub Pages, SQL.